realFrankieWilson/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ##### 4. Area first
     Update the class Rectangle by adding the public method def area(self): that reutrns the area value of the Rectangle instance.

+##### 5. Display #0
+    Update the class Rectangle by adding the public method def display(self): that prints in stdout the Rectangle instance with the character # you you don't need to handle x and y here